cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-server.md

 related with authentication of AcraWebConfig users.

 {{< hint warning >}}
-AcraWebConfig and AcraAuthManager are deprecated and will not be available after 0.90.0.
+AcraWebConfig and AcraAuthManager are deprecated and will not be available since 0.91.0.
 {{< /hint >}}

 {{< hint warning >}}